nicklockwood/ShapeScript/docs/mac/paths.md

 ## Regular Polygons

-To create a regular polygon you can use the `polygon` command.
+When used outside of a `mesh`, the `polygon` command can be used to create a regular polygon.
 The following creates a pentagon:

 ```swift
 polygon {